Here are 50 books I recommend

 9. Influence: The Psychology of Persuasion by Robert Cialdini

 Dr. Cialdini put his years as the world’s foremost persuasion expert into this grandfather of psychology books.
 Impressively, this book is equally interesting to the ordinary reader as it is to experts.
-He distills years of research into a few critical principles that help you understand how to influence others and yourself — and how to protect yourself from unethical persuasion.
+He distills years of research into a few critical principles that help you understand how to influence others and yourself, and how to protect yourself from unethical persuasion.

 10. The Power of Habit by Charles Duhigg

 Imagine being able to set a goal and know that you’re going to get it done.
 That’s the beauty of building habits and it’s exactly what Charles Duhigg explores in The Power of Habit.
-I sat down to talk to him about the power of habits a while back.
-Check out that discussion below.

-A good checklist can change your life — or at least that’s what surgeon, writer, and public health researcher Atul Gawande believes.
+A good checklist can change your life, or at least that’s what surgeon, writer, and public health researcher Atul Gawande believes.
 In this book, he gives you the advice you can use to start leveraging checklists to streamline all facets of your life and business (just ask any pilot).

 12. The Gift of Fear by Gavin de Becker